Best Supplements for Sleep During Perimenopause: What the Research Shows

 Glycine: A Sleeper Hit for Deep Sleep Quality

-Glycine is a non-essential amino acid that has become one of the more interesting areas in sleep research over the past decade.
+Glycine is a non-essential amino acid that has become one of the more interesting areas in sleep research.
 Unlike most sleep supplements that focus on sedation or cortisol, glycine appears to improve deep sleep quality by slightly lowering core body temperature.

 Body temperature naturally drops as you enter deep sleep.
-Perimenopause disrupts this thermoregulation process, partly through the same mechanisms that produce hot flashes, which is one reason sleep quality decreases even on nights when you do not have obvious night sweats.
+Perimenopause disrupts this thermoregulation process, partly through the same mechanisms that produce hot flashes, which is one reason sleep quality decreases even on nights without obvious night sweats.

-A small but well-designed Japanese study found that three grams of glycine taken before bed improved sleep quality scores, reduced daytime sleepiness, and improved performance on cognitive tasks the following day.
-The participants in that study were not specifically perimenopausal, but the mechanism, improved thermoregulation during sleep, is directly relevant.
+A well-designed Japanese study found that three grams of glycine taken before bed improved sleep quality scores, reduced daytime sleepiness, and improved cognitive performance the following day.
+The mechanism, improved thermoregulation during sleep, is directly relevant to perimenopausal sleep disruption.

-The good news about this list is that most of these supplements work through different mechanisms, which means they can be combined thoughtfully without compounding sedation risks.
-The bad news is that throwing all of them at the problem at once makes it impossible to know what is actually helping.
+Most of the supplements on this list work through different mechanisms, which means they can be combined thoughtfully without compounding sedation risks.
+The challenge is that introducing everything at once makes it impossible to know what is helping.

 Related reading